Make Fun Of Life!

 “Let me win, but if I cannot win, let me be brave in the attempt.” -Author Unknown: Special Olympics, motto (Special Olympics is a program of competitive sports for athletes with physical or mental challenges.
 The first Special Olympics event was held on 26 July 1969 in Los Angeles, California, United States of America)

-Julius Caesar, Martin Luther, and Jonathan Swift all suffered from Ménièr’s disease, a condition in which the hearing and balance senses cause hissing, roaring, or whistling sounds to be perceived.
+Julius Caesar, Martin Luther, and Jonathan Swift all suffered from Ménière’s disease, a condition in which whistling sounds can be heard, similar to what is experienced with tinnitus, and the sense of balance is affected, similar to what is experienced with vertigo.

 “I was the last one picked on every team when I was a kid.
 I was a klutz.
 If you had ever told me that I would make being an athlete my profession, I would have laughed at you.” -Dianna Golden (1963 - 2001), United States one-legged World Champion skier, as quoted in Bill Littlefield: “Champions: Stories of Ten Remarkable Athletes” (1993)